{

 "assumptions": [

-"That the demand for AI services will continue to grow at a rapid pace.",
+"Enterprise demand for AI will continue to grow exponentially.",

 ]